xlab-uiuc/openctest/core/run-ctest/README.md

 `test.file`
 - if `test.methods` is not specified, this parameter must be set
-- the relative path to a `TXT` file containing all tests that you want to test
+- the relative path to a `TXT` file containing all tests that you want to test, separated by new line

 `project.props`
 - generally optional, please check the `README` of specific project for required command line properties